2donet/2donet.github.io/projects/2do.net/join.md

 ResearchGate.com is a scientific social media.
 We published there 2do.net's description as an article, so that it can be discussed there.
 * [see 2do.net on ResearchGate]()

+# Organizations

+# Servers

+Please, share feedback with us.
+Where else shall we operate?
+Where are we making mistakes?